bankubanku/snake/README.md

 # snake
-It's a simple adaptation of snake game written in pygame.
+It's a simple adaptation of a snake game written in pygame.

 ![Screenshot of the game](screenshot.png)
 ## installation